To arrange a funeral, please get in touch.

 You will need to think very carefully about this service as you will be asked to make a clear personal confession of the Christian faith.

 What to do next

-Call the parish office to talk through further and arrange a date.
+Get in touch to talk through further and arrange a date.

 At St. Mary’s we believe that Christian marriage is a gift from God.
 In the marriage ceremony, a couple make a public declaration of lifelong commitment to love each other, come what may.

 Am I eligible?

 You are eligible to marry at St. Mary’s if one or other of you lives in the parish or if you are on the electoral roll of the church, for example, because you worship here on a regular basis.

 I/my future spouse is divorced.
 Can we remarry in Church?

 The Church of England teaches that marriage is for life.
 It also recognises that, sadly, some marriages do fail and, if this should happen, it seeks to be available for all involved.
 The Church accepts that, in exceptional circumstances, a divorced person may marry again in church during the lifetime of a former spouse.
 So please get in touch for further information.